openshift/openshift-origin-design/designs/administrator/future-openshift/console search/index.md

 # Console Search Feature

-Based on a competitive review of GKE, AKS, Digital Ocean Kubernetes, and Octant a search feature is commonly available, and is something that is missing from OpenShift.
+Based on a competitive review of similar user interfaces for Kubernetes, a search feature is commonly available.
+This is something that could be added to the OpenShift Web Console.

 Default state:
 ![Search](img/search-1.png)